 Your doctor may adjust your dose of vortioxetine depending on how well you respond to treatment and whether you experience side effects.
 Be sure to talk to your doctor about how you are feeling during your treatment with vortioxetine.

 It may take 2 to 4 weeks or longer before you feel the full benefit of vortioxetine.
 Continue to take vortioxetine even if you feel well.
 Do not stop taking vortioxetine without talking to your doctor.
-If you suddenly stop taking vortioxetine, you may experience side effects including headache, muscle stiffness, mood swings, outbursts of anger, dizziness, or runny nose.
-Your doctor may decrease your dose gradually.
+Your doctor will probably decrease your dose gradually.
+If you suddenly stop taking vortioxetine, you may experience withdrawal symptoms such as headache, mood changes, irritability, agitation, nausea, dizziness, burning, numbness, or tingling in the hands or feet, anxiety, confusion, sweating, shaking, frenzied or abnormally excited mood, ringing in the ears, tiredness, difficulty falling asleep or staying asleep. and seizures.
+Tell your doctor if you experience any of these symptoms while you are decreasing your dose of vortioxetine or soon after you stop taking vortioxetine.

 Other uses for this medicine